Introduction to SQL - 2 day course

 Selecting data from a table

-- The SELECT statement
+- The SQL SELECT statement

 - The WHERE clause

-- Conditional selections
+- Conditional selections in SQL

 - More conditional selections